tony-jones/jekyll-starter-kit/README.md

 | Live Browser Reloading                 | Reload the browser in real-time anytime an edit is made without the need for an extension.
 (Run `npm run start` and edit your files)                                                                                                                           |
 | Cross-device Synchronization           | Synchronize clicks, scrolls, forms and live-reload across multiple devices as you edit your project.
 Powered by [BrowserSync](http://browsersync.io).
 (Run `npm run start` and open up the IP provided on other devices on your network)                       |
 | PageSpeed Insights                     | Web performance metrics showing how well your site performs on mobile and desktop (Run `npm run pagespeed`)                                                                                                                                                    |
 | Accessibility                          | Runs a web accessibility audit during the build process.
-Powered by the Chrome Accessibility Tools
+Powered by the Chrome Accessibility Tools (Run `npm run accessibility`)

 ## Quickstart